Private STI Testing

 Sexually transmitted infections (STIs), are infections which are passed from one person to another by sexual contact.

-STIs do not always produce obvious symptoms and can produce long term complications such as pelvic pain, chronic cystitis, infertility or abnormalities of the cervix.
+STIs do not always produce obvious symptoms, but several can cause long-term complications such as pelvic inflammatory disease, chronic cystitis, infertility or abnormalities of the cervix.

-The commonest STIs are:
+The most common types of STIs are:

 - Genital Warts (HPV)

 Chlamydia is the most common STI in the UK, predominantly amongst 16-25 year olds.
 It is a bacterial infection which is passed from person to person through unprotected sexual contact or sharing sex toys.

 More than 200,000 people test positive for the infection per year in England, with 7 in 10 of these being people under 25 years old.

 Chlamydia is very easily passed on through sexual contact.
 The bacteria is usually spread through infected genital fluids (either semen or vaginal fluid) and can be transmitted through vaginal, anal or oral sex.